Tools for Existing Customer

 - be honest on your application

-COAP is a debt reduction program provided by the state of California for eligible parents to pay less than the total child support debt.
+The Debt Reduction Program is provided by the state of California for eligible parents to pay less than the total child support debt.

 To be eligible for the program, the child support debt must be owed to the state for periods when the dependent(s) received cash aid.

 What if I have my child(ren) back?
-Can I still apply for COAP?
+Can I still apply for the Debt

 Yes.
 COA – Family Reunification Program is available for parents whose child(ren) received cash aid with a guardian or relative caregiver, but have now been returned to the custody of the parent.